 - They allow for flexible financing terms: Since balloon financing is only allowed in non-qualified mortgages, there are fewer guidelines that need to be met.
 In this case, a balloon payment can be used on both short-term and long-term loans, as well as either a fixed-rate mortgage or adjustable-rate mortgage.
 You have the flexibility to decide upon the loan terms with the borrower.

-- Balloon mortgage rates are typically higher: Typically, if you allow the borrower to only make interest payments on the loan, you can compensate for the lower monthly payment by charging a higher interest rate.
+- Balloon mortgage rates are typically higher: Typically, if you allow the borrower only to make interest payments on the loan, you can compensate for the lower monthly payment by charging a higher interest rate.

 - You’ll receive payment sooner: Often, people will shy away from owner financing scenarios because they don’t want to have to act like a bank for the next 30 years.
 Adding a balloon payment to a mortgage note allows you to cut down on the amount of time before your loan is repaid in full.